 Stories of how activism and history can bring us closer together

 As women we know we were born into oppression.
 But how we rise to the occasion and bring a movement of empowerment and influence to future generations is entirely up to us, and the history that we must learn from.
 In order to fully grasp the magnitude of that concept, we have to first take a look at how we move towards progress.
-This week we came across stories of women in history, men making a difference, and the many ways in which women and female-identifying people can continue to shift the make paradigm.
+This week we came across stories of women in history, men making a difference and the many ways in which women and female-identifying people can continue to shift the make paradigm.
 From music to politics, and activist movements to recognizing our buying power, each story offers insight and information.
-We begin with a pivotal women in jazz and the LGBTQ movement and as you read this, consider how these stories relate to your own personal lives and journey as women, mothers, partners, innovators, and game-changers.
+We begin with a pivotal woman in jazz and the LGBTQ movement and as you read this, consider how these stories relate to your own personal lives and journey as women, mothers, partners, innovators and game-changers.